STV - the Quick Explanation

 No surprises that if you eliminate one Labour candidate, most of their votes transfer to the other.
 That catapults the first Labour candidate over the quota, meaning we’ve now elected 3 of 4 councillors for the ward.
 There’s one seat left to go, and a surplus to transfer that could make the difference.

 Stage 7 / Surplus Transfers

 Labour’s surplus was 320.8 of 2378.8, so all votes transfer with a value of 0.135.
+That’s where things get a bit complicated, because some of those votes were already surplus votes – so for example, a vote that had started with the Conservatives would now transfer at 0.135 of 0.132!
 The gap between the Green and second SNP candidate narrows very slightly here, meaning more Labour votes went SNP than Green at this stage.
 However, the majority of ballots exhausted (i.e. nobody marked on them was still in the running to transfer to.)

 Neither of the remaining two candidates have reached quota, but of course only one can win the remaining seat, and there are no other votes to transfer from anyone else.
 We can therefore mathematically say at this point that the Green has been elected, and we know all 4 councillors.
 However, because Scotland uses machines to do these counts, they strictly follow the rule requiring a quota, and thus eliminate the second SNP candidate anyway.

 Most of those SNP votes do find there way into the Green pile, easily tipping them over the quota.
 However, remember this round is just the machine being thorough, and it doesn’t really mean anything – the Green was guaranteed election at stage 7.
 Even if they hadn’t made quota here, they would have been elected as last candidate standing.